Xiaowen2024/GraphicsResearch/README.md

 ### 5.1.
 Compilation
 The code can be compiled from the command line using a C++17 compliant compiler (like g++ or clang++).
 You will need the Eigen library for linear algebra and OpenMP for parallelism.

+# Example compilation command on macOS with Homebrew
+c++ -std=c++17 -O3 -Wall -Xclang -fopenmp gradientEstimateLame.cpp -o gel -I /path/to/eigen/include -L /path/to/libomp/lib -lomp -w

+Replace /path/to/eigen/include and /path/to/libomp/lib with the correct paths for your system.

+In my case it is : c++ -std=c++17 -O3 -pedantic -Wall -Xclang -fopenmp gradientEstimateLame.cpp -o gel -I /opt/homebrew/Cellar/eigen/3.4.0_1/include/eigen3 -I /opt/homebrew/opt/libomp/include -L /opt/homebrew/opt/libomp/lib -lomp -w

+5.2.
+Running
+The program takes no command-line arguments.
+It will run the simulation for a 16x16 grid of interior points.

+./gel

+5.3.
+Output
+The program will generate two output files in the ../output/ directory:

+lame_wob_xxx_displacements.csv: A CSV file containing the X and Y coordinates of each grid point and the calculated horizontal (dispX) and vertical (dispY) components of its displacement.

+lame_wob_xxx_displacement_gradient.csv: A CSV file containing the each value of the 2 by 2 displacement gradient.